trisulnsm/apps/analyzers/tcp-analyzer/README.md

 =======

 ````
+0.0.6		Sep 23 2026			Retrans rate and the BADQUALITY verdict now need a
+                                minimum flow size (MIN_PACKETS_FOR_RATE, 50 pkts).
+                                A single retransmission in a 16 packet flow is 6.25%
+                                and was tagging healthy flows.
+Latency, timeouts,
+                                unidirectional and the raw retrans count are ungated.
 0.0.5		Sep 23 2026			Other fixes, dont update with 0 RTT, dont repeat RTT measurements for long
                                 running flows, use correct server ports rather than the lowerport Rule.
 0.0.4		Sep 21 2026			Error in ishomenet fr IPv6